 The sunfish were served as a starter, followed by the steaks with the gnocchi and succotash, and finally the mousse.
 The mousse is a rich one, thick and custardy.
 The briefly fermented cream on the side gives it a nice tang, and helps the dish not taste so sweet.
 As a habit, I try not to use too much sugar in dessert, you want just enough, but not too much.
 I’m not a fan of desserts that make it feel like my teeth will fall out of my head.
 Here the chocolate takes center stage, but I employ a fun technique that gives plenty of food depth-smoke.

 I smoke all kinds of foods, but desserts have a special place in my heart, especially smoked chocolate, and things made with cream, it adds a certain “je ne sais quoi” that diners go crazy for, even if they can’t even tell the dish in question has been smoked.

-Like all things though, moderation is the key when adding smoke to foods, since applying too much, or using things to smoke that aren’t properly cured (a.k.a dried), or have too strong a flavor (like sage) will give inedible results.
+Moderation is the key when adding smoke to foods like desserts though, since applying too much, or using things to smoke that aren’t properly cured (a.k.a dried), or have too strong a flavor (like sage) will give inedible results.
 I’m going to outline an easy way to cold smoke things using a charcoal grill for you, it’s pretty fool proof, if you pay attention.

 - 3 egg yolks

 - Handful of very dry wood for smoking or another smoking medium of your choice, like grapevines or rosemary branches